scottcl88/MMM-DynamicWeather/README.md

 Configure the module in your `config.js` file.

 **Note:** After starting the Mirror, it will take a few seconds before any effects may show.
-If its clear skies, nothing will be seen unless its February 14.
+If its clear skies, nothing will be seen unless its February 14 (which shows hearts).

 ## Using the module